Pilot (Will & Grace): Cast and characters

 Mutchnick said Will was originally going to be named Will Herman ("her man") because the staff wanted to use names that "speak exactly to the essence" of the characters.
 However, they changed it to Truman ("true man") since they thought it was more accurate, as Will "really lives his life in an honest way".
 John Barrowman was one of the final candidates for the role of Will, but was rejected because he "wasn't gay enough".
 The part instead went to Eric McCormack, who revealed that taking the role was not difficult because he liked the concept of a gay show not being about the "issues" of being gay.
 Having played gay characters several times in his career, McCormack did not have a problem with it and thought his character could become a "poster boy for some gay movement", like DeGeneres became a spokesperson with her character.
 He explained that when he first read the script, "what hit me immediately was that this was me.
 I mean, sexual orientation aside, Will was so much like me.
 He's a great host, he's relatively funny and he has great friends and he's a good friend to them ... the gay issue just wasn't really a big thing."
 McCormack was also the first actor to be cast.
-In response to the relationship between Will and Grace, McCormak said that gay men and straight women have "more fun than anybody" in their relationships; "Straight guys like me are jealous because of how much fun they have.
+In response to the relationship between Will and Grace, McCormack said that gay men and straight women have "more fun than anybody" in their relationships; "Straight guys like me are jealous because of how much fun they have.
 We can show the audience part of that."